Instructions for Authors

 ● Reviewers must notify EJMSE about any conflicts of interest.

 EJMSE does not require all authors to sign the letter of submission.
-The corresponding author is responsible ensure that all authors have agreed to be listed and approved the paper submission to the journal, and for approved papers managing all communication between the journal and all co-authors, before and after publication.
-All manuscripts are checked for plagiarism using iThenticate tool by EJMSE.
+The corresponding author is responsible for ensuring that all authors have agreed to be listed and approved for the paper submission to the journal and for approved papers managing all communication between the journal and all co-authors before and after publication.
+All manuscripts are checked for plagiarism using the iThenticate tool by EJMSE.
 Authors should strictly avoid plagiarism, including self-plagiarism.
-Manuscripts with over 10% overlapping from the similarity report results exceeding 10% would not be considered for publication by EJMSE.
+Manuscripts with over 15% overlapping from the similarity report results exceeding 15% would not be considered for publication by EJMSE.
 Papers submitted to EJMSE must be original and not be published or submitted for publication elsewhere.
+If the publisher or editors of our journal are made aware of any allegations of research misconduct related to an article published in our journal, our publisher or editor follows Committee on Publication Ethics (COPE) guidelines when addressing the allegations.

 The editorial board will thoroughly check submitted manuscripts in order to identify and prevent possible research misconduct regarding the publication of papers with EJMSE.
-If research misconduct is identified, according to Editor’s and reviewers’ feedback, the corresponding author is responsible for retracting or correcting articles.
+According to the Editor’s and reviewers’ feedback, the corresponding author is responsible for retracting or correcting articles if research misconduct is identified.

 EJMSE is a member of iThenticate, an initiative to help editors verify the originality of submitted manuscripts.

-EJMSE refers to the ethical principles set out by Committee on Publication Ethics (COPE).
+EJMSE refers to the ethical principles set out by the Committee on Publication Ethics (COPE).

-Peer Review Policy: All content of EJMSE is subject to peer-review.
-All articles published in EJMSE have undergone rigorous peer review (double-blind peer review), by members of the editorial board and the review panel.
-The EJMSE Editor first checks and evaluates the submitted manuscripts, examining its fit and quality regarding its significance, manuscript format, and research quality.
-If it is suitable for potential EJMSE publication, the editor directs the manuscript to two reviewers, with both of them being experts in the field.
+Peer Review Policy: All content of EJMSE is subject to peer review.
+All articles published in EJMSE have undergone rigorous peer review (double-blind peer review) by members of the editorial board and the review panel.
+The EJMSE Editor first checks and evaluates the submitted manuscripts, examining their fit and quality regarding their significance, manuscript format, and research quality.
+If it is suitable for potential EJMSE publication, the editor directs the manuscript to two reviewers, both of whom are experts in the field.
 After both reviewers' feedback, the editorial board decides if the manuscript will be rejected, accepted with revisions needed, or accepted for publication.
-A diagram that illustrates the review and publishing process could be seen below.
+A diagram that illustrates the review and publishing process can be seen below.

 Reviewers are objective for all judgments in the peer-review process.
 Reviewers are assigned in order to have no conflict of interest.
-Reviewers might point out relevant published work which is not yet cited.
+Reviewers might point out relevant published work that has not yet been cited.
 Submitted manuscripts are treated confidentially prior to their publication.

 Referee reports: Referees are asked to evaluate whether the manuscript: